codemirror/website/site/examples/lang-package/index.md

    [Markdown](https://github.com/codemirror/lang-markdown), but tends
    to be quite a lot of work.

-Generally, it won't be feasible for you to use existing parsers, written for a different purpose, to parse editor content.
+Generally, it won't be feasible to use existing parsers, written for a different purpose, to parse editor content.
 The way the editor parses code needs to be incremental, so that it can quickly update its parse when the document changes, without re-parsing the entire text.
 It also needs to be error-tolerant, so that highlighting doesn't break when you have a syntax error somewhere in your file.
 And finally, it is practical when it produces a syntax tree in a [format](https://lezer.codemirror.net/docs/ref/#common.Tree) that the highlighter can consume.
 Very few existing parsers can easily be integrated in such a context.